awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

                        "Key": "tag:Role"
                    }
                ],
-               "WindowTargetId": "d6k2n5j2-mw84-tg4d-r3g4-1d4d1EXAMPLE"
+               "WindowTargetId": "e32eecb2-646c-4f4b-8ed1-205fbEXAMPLE"
            }
        ]
    }
    ```

-## Step 4: Register a Run Command Task for the Maintenance Window to Update SSM Agent<a name="mw-walkthrough-cli-tasks"></a>
+## Step 4: Register a Run Command Task for the Mmaintenance Window to Update SSM Agent<a name="mw-walkthrough-cli-tasks"></a>

-Use the following procedure to register a Run Command task for the Maintenance Window you created in Step 2\.
+Use the following procedure to register a Run Command task for the maintenance window you created in Step 2\.
 The Run Command task updates SSM Agent on the registered targets\.

-**To register a Run Command task for a Maintenance Window to update SSM Agent \(AWS CLI\)**
+**To register a Run Command task for a maintenance window to update SSM Agent \(AWS CLI\)**

-1. Run the following command to register a Run Command task for the Maintenance Window using the WindowTargetId value in Step 3\.
+1. Run the following command to register a Run Command task for the maintenance window using the WindowTargetId value in Step 3\.
 The task updates SSM Agent by using the `AWS-UpdateSSMAgent` document\.

    ```
-   aws ssm register-task-with-maintenance-window --window-id "mw-0c5ed765acEXAMPLE" --task-arn "AWS-UpdateSSMAgent" --name "UpdateSSMAgent" --targets "Key=WindowTargetIds,Values=d6k2n5j2-mw84-tg4d-r3g4-1d4d1EXAMPLE" --service-role-arn "arn:aws:iam::1122334455:role/MW-Role" --task-type "RUN_COMMAND" --max-concurrency 1 --max-errors 1 --priority 10
+   aws ssm register-task-with-maintenance-window --window-id "mw-0c50858d01EXAMPLE" --task-arn "AWS-UpdateSSMAgent" --name "UpdateSSMAgent" --targets "Key=WindowTargetIds,Values=e32eecb2-646c-4f4b-8ed1-205fbEXAMPLE" --service-role-arn "arn:aws:iam::1122334455:role/MW-Role" --task-type "RUN_COMMAND" --max-concurrency 1 --max-errors 1 --priority 10
    ```
 **Note**
 If the targets you registered in the preceding step are Windows Server 2012 R2 or earlier, you must use the `AWS-UpdateEC2Config` document\.